discoverygarden/bcelndora/docs/devops.md

 #### `update-helm.sh`

 This script when provided with a service/helm installation name, helm chart reference, and a site/namespace, will upgrade or install it.
-For example running `./scripts/update-helm.sh cantaloupe dgi/cantaloupe dc` will install the cantaloupe chart in the dc namespace.
-If the script detects any changes it will display them to the user with a prompt to apply them.
+For example, running `./scripts/update-helm.sh cantaloupe dgi/cantaloupe dc` will install the cantaloupe chart in the dc namespace.
+If the script detects any changes, it will display them to the user with a prompt to apply them.

 #### `update-all.sh`